DockYard/ember-service-worker/README.md

 Please test this addon on your local/staging environment before deploying to production.
 Please report any errors or odd behaviour when testing!

-The addons has undergone a rewrite, the `0.6.0` series is only compatible with plugins that are also versioned at `0.6.0`.
+The addon has undergone a rewrite, the `0.6.0` series is only compatible with plugins that are also versioned at `0.6.0`.

 ## Batteries excluded